Emerging Advocates Program

 Emerging advocates in Olympia learning about the intricate process of pulling a bill from committee to the floor.

-Priority will be given to individuals with personal experience of homelessness, especially those who are interested in engaging in legislative advocacy at the state level.
+Priority will be given to individuals with personal experience of homelessness who are interested in engaging in legislative advocacy at the state level.

 Here’s what a few participants had to say after completing Emerging Advocates training workshops: